AA-Turner/pygame-ce/docs/reST/ref/pygame.rst

    This function is not needed for normal pygame-ce usage.

-   .. versionaddedold:: 1.9.2 (primarily for use in unit tests)
+   .. versionadded:: 1.9.2 (primarily for use in unit tests)

    .. ## pygame.encode_string ##